fetchai/fetchd/docs/docs/validators/setup.md

 ** Beacon World Example **

-In the case of Beaconworld the minimum self delegation amount (the amount of fet that the validator themselves must stake) is 1000TESTFET (i.e. 1000000000000000000000atestfet).
+In the case of Beaconworld the minimum self delegation amount (the amount of FET that the validator themselves must stake) is 1000TESTFET (i.e. 1000000000000000000000atestfet).

 Before trying to create a validator you should verify that you have this required minimum number of tokens available beforehand.
-The easiest way to do this is via the [CLI](../../cli-tokens/)
+The easiest way to do this is via the [CLI](../../cli-tokens/).

 Here is an sample of a typical command line command that will register the node as running the validator.